About Our Grade 1 Homeschool Curriculum

 There is no time limit on completion of a grade.
 You can begin our courses at any time in the year.

-My Homeschool Curriculum Year 1 is similar to Year 1 in the Malaysian education system.
+My Homeschool Curriculum Year/ Grade 1 is similar to Grade x in the American education system.

-Our Year 1 Full Program is a one-year full curriculum.
+Our Grade 1 Full Program is a one-year full curriculum.
 In most circumstances this is the one we recommend.